billmania/roboquest_ui/public/config/README_servo.md

 ### Angle increment

-This will be an rq_core v21 feature.

 The servo can be commanded to change its current position by a specified increment, in a specified direction.
 The change occurs at maximum servo speed.

 ### Rotational velocity

-This will be an rq_core v21 feature.

 The servo can be commanded to rotate in a specific direction at a specific speed.
 The direction is clockwise (from the zero